alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

   </figcaption>
 </figure>

-This kind of failure is harder for automated crawlers to detect -- the server returns a valid response, just not the one you expect.
+This kind of failure is harder for automated tools to detect -- the server returns a valid response, just not the one you expect.
 This is the sort of thing I was trying to catch by looking at every web page with my eyes.

-I deliberately build websites with minimal third-party dependencies to avoid this sort of breakage -- and seeing how many once-reliable services have vanished makes me feel even better about that decision.
+I try to build websites with minimal third-party dependencies to avoid this sort of breakage, and seeing how many once-reliable services have vanished makes me feel good about that approach.

 ### Links rot faster than web pages

 I was surprised by how many web pages still exist, but the original URLs no longer work -- especially on large news sites.
-A link I saved in 2015 might now return a 404, but if I search the headline, I'll often find the story at a completely different URL.
+Often a link I saved in 2015 is now returning a 404, but if I search for the headline, I find the story at a completely different URL.

 I find this frustrating and disappointing.
 Whenever I've restructured this site, I always set up redirects because I'm an old-school web nerd and I [think URLs are cool][urls] -- but redirects aren't just about making me feel good.
-Keeping links alive makes your back catalogue more visible, and makes pages easier to find -- without them, most people who encounter a broken link will assume the article was deleted, and won't dig further.
+Keeping links alive makes your back catalogue more visible, and makes pages easier to find -- without them, most people who encounter a broken link will assume the page was deleted, and won't dig further.

 [urls]: https://www.w3.org/Provider/Style/URI.html

-### Lazy loading is a headache for backups
+### Lazy loading is a headache for archiving

+Lazy loading is a technique where a web page doesn't load images or resources until they're needed -- for example, not loading an image at the bottom of an article until you scroll down.
+This makes the web faster and more efficient,

+---

 Modern lazy loading is easy with [`<img loading="lazy">`][lazy_loading], but I found a lot of DIY implementations that predate that attribute.